top of page

 Education

-• Waldorf Early Childhood Certificate, Sunbridge Institute
+• Waldorf Early Childhood Education, Sunbridge Institute

-• M.A.Teaching, Elementary Education, Mary Bladwin College
+• M.A.T., Elementary Education, Mary Bladwin College.

 Maribeth Hagley